• Skip to primary navigation

 • Instead of crescent rolls, you can use refrigerated biscuit dough for the top crust.
 You can also try using a pizza dough sheet or just a refrigerated dough sheet in a pinch.

-• Feel free to swap out the water for chicken broth or chicken stock.
+• Feel free to swap out the water for low sodium chicken broth or chicken stock.

-• For the potatoes, you can dice up your own potatoes, use Southern potatoes that are small, or use whatever frozen potatoes that you have on hand.
+• For the potatoes, you can dice up your own potatoes, use Southern potatoes that are small, or use frozen diced potatoes or hash browns.
 Be sure to thaw them first.

 How to Store Chicken Pot Pie Casserole

-• You can even freeze any leftovers in a freezer safe container for up to 3 months.
-Don’t forget to let it cool all the way before putting it in the fridge or freezer.
+• Freeze any leftovers in a freezer safe container for up to 3 months.
+Don’t forget to let it cool all the way before putting it in the freezer.

 How to Reheat